shadowmoose/Web-Video-Editor/README.md

 Load a video, adjust the time, and click+drag on the screen to crop into a rectangle.

-This wab page (optionally) supports loading a Javascript-compiled version of FFmpeg, which can encode small jobs within the browser.
+The web page (optionally) supports loading a Javascript-compiled version of FFmpeg, which can encode small jobs within the browser.